stclib/STC/README.md

 - **deque**, **queue**:  Type size: 2 pointers, 2 isize.
 Otherwise like *vec*.
 - **hmap/hset**: Type size: 2 pointers, 2 int32_t (default). *hmap* uses one table of keys+value, and one table of precomputed hash-value/used bucket, which occupies only one byte per bucket.
 The closed hashing has a default max load factor of 85%, and hash table scales by 1.5x when reaching that.
 - **smap/sset**: Type size: 1 pointer. *smap* manages its own ***array of tree-nodes*** for allocation efficiency.
 Each node uses two 32-bit ints for child nodes, and one byte for `level`, but has ***no parent node***.
-- **arc**: Type size: 1 pointer, 1 long for the reference counter + memory for the shared element.
+- **arc**: Type size: 1 pointer, 1 long for the shared reference counter + memory for the shared element.
+- **arc2**: Type size: 2 pointers, 1 long for the shared reference counter + memory for the shared element.
 - **box**: Type size: 1 pointer + memory for the pointed-to element.
 </details>